dcrodman/archon/README.md

 In the following steps you'll need to update `config.yaml` with the full path to any subdirectories you create (for instance, `patch_server.patch_dir`).

-### 3. Copy the server config file
+### 3. Copy the supporting files

+Archon expects a few files in order to run.
+To

+    cp -r path-to-cloned-code/setup/* .

 The `setup/config.yaml` file contains all configuration options available to Archon, set to (hopefully) sane defaults.
-Assuming you've followed the optional step above:

-    cp path-to-cloned-code/setup/config.yaml .

-Archon will also look for the config file in `/usr/local/etc/archon`.
+Archon will also look for the config file in `/usr/local/etc/archon` if you're running the server binary separately from the of the support files.

-### 3. Create the database
+### 4. Create the database

 Archon uses Postgres for persistent storage, which means you'll need to have a PostgreSQL database instance running.
 Once you have one ready to go (assuming you have the Postgres